AndreasME53/Labyrinth_By_Ravensburger_Tank_Version/README.md

 Below are images of the game running:

-This is teh welcome page:
+This is the welcome page:
 ![image](https://user-images.githubusercontent.com/56043339/110834918-070e1200-8296-11eb-9621-de2753124210.png)

 The game gets a message from a website, this me be closed down in future as the website might change